VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

 `tester` is the name of the agent module created by wizard.

-The Wizard will promt for the following information:
+The Wizard will prompt for the following information:

 ::